As SaaS businesses grow and move through the stages of maturation, their technology stacks inevitably expand and evolve to meet their changing needs.

 - struggling to scale without increasing the manual workload, and

-- hard-pressed to get the accurate data they need when they need it, it’s time to evolve to a more mature system.
+- hard-pressed to get the accurate data they need when they need it, it’s time to evolve to a more mature billing system.

 A dedicated agile recurring billing platform enables SaaS businesses to rapidly adapt to changing markets and demand.
 It also plays an important role in a strong revenue operations (RevOps) structure by providing a single source of truth on account receivables.